Maladolescenza: Filming

-The film was co-produced by two Munich companies as well as an Italian enterprise, filmed from 17 August to 16 September 1976, in upper Austria and Kärnten.
-Chosen to play Sylvia was young Eva Ionesco, herself no stranger to controversy, as her mother was infamous in their native France for her photos featuring a then five-year-old Ionesco in semi-sexual artistic photography.
+The film was co-produced by two Munich companies as well as an Italian enterprise, filmed from 17 August to 16 September 1976, in Upper Austria and Carinthia.
+Chosen to play Sylvia was young Eva Ionesco, herself no stranger to controversy, as her mother was infamous in France for her photos featuring a then five-year-old Ionesco in semi-sexual artistic photography.

 In May 1977, at the press conference for the presentation of the film, Eva Ionesco said it was "vulgar, shocking and useless".

 Controversy

 Maladolescenza is known primarily for its use of a young actor and two 11-year-old pubescent actresses in scenes involving both nudity and simulated sex.
-It's largely unseen in all but a few countries primarily for this reason.
+It's largely unwatched in all but a few countries primarily for this reason.

 In Germany, although released uncut in cinemas at 91 minutes in 1977, public outcry caused for several scenes to be removed on its home video releases, namely all instances of nudity, sexuality and death involving children, bringing the running time down to 77 minutes.

 In 2004, a German cult DVD distributor restored these cuts in a re-mastered version running at 91 minutes.
 This version was later banned in a German court on 28 July 2006, condemning the material as child pornography, successfully withdrawing all copies from distribution.

 In 2010, a Dutch court ruled that the movie qualifies as child pornography because it depicts the sexual exploitation of children.

 Its worldwide circulation is largely unknown to this day, including in Italy and France where seemingly no DVD or home video releases have ever been made available.